 Choosing a server to set up an IT environment for running smooth business processes is crucial.
-Various factors need to be considered before picking the server, its operating system and configuration parameters that suits best for the business operations.
-These factors vary from business to business and the IT expertise (Development, IT Operations and IT Support teams) of the company.
+Various factors need to be considered before picking the server, its operating system, and configuration parameters that suit best the business operations.
+These factors vary from business to business and the IT expertise (Development, IT Operations, and IT Support teams) of the company.

 The first thing while choosing the server is the platform.
 Windows or Linux-based servers?
 Budget, Sizing, and Networking requirements are finalized first before choosing the server platform.

-Windows based servers come with licenses and have a high cost of running them.
-Equally, Windows server comes with advanced security, authentication, network mechanisms and storage solutions.
+Windows-based servers come with licenses and have a high cost of running them.
+Equally, the Windows server comes with advanced security, authentication, network mechanisms, and storage solutions.

-Technology advancement has reached a level where physical server hosting and datacenter cost of a company is moved away to cloud.
+Technology advancement has reached a level where physical server hosting and data center cost of a company is moved away to the cloud.
 Now, virtual instances are provided by the IAAS (Infrastructure as a Service) companies and all the company is to do is – hire expertise to deploy, maintain and execute the processes using the environment given by the cloud service provider.